 A drive from one extremity to the other takes around 3 hours, so anything is doable even if you stay just one place.
 There is one main road that goes around the island and a few smaller roads that cut the island here and there.
 It’s pretty easy to drive, really, but it can be windy and full of hills, so if you’re prone to car sickness, take a med before a long drive.

-Take a look at some of the incredible things you’ll find there!
+Take a look at some of the incredible things you’ll find there below!

 No free internet, though, and the free tropical breakfast was lovely.

-The juice wasn’t fresh, which was disappointing, but nowhere in Samoa, we found fresh juice, so…
+The juice wasn’t fresh, which was disappointing, but nowhere in Samoa did we find fresh juice, so…

 Late check-out was at 11 am.

-Then after we got back to Upolu from Savai’i, we had a couple of days there.
+Then after we got back to Upolu from Savai’i, we had a couple of days in this place.

 When we drove past it on our way to Savai’i, I was underwhelmed, to be honest.
 It wasn’t close to anything and it looked shabby.